 - ✅ Check network/proxy settings if dependencies fail to download.

 Following these steps should resolve the issue.
-If the problem persists, check Maven logs (mvn clean install -X
+If the problem persists, check Maven logs (mvn clean install -X) for detailed errors.

 Further Reading